magknight/aviatorsDocs/docs/faq.md

 You'll find the changelog in your aircraft's folder.

 Missing the config file?
-Download it [here](https://magknight.org/downloads/skunkcrafts_updater.zip)
+Download it [here](https://docs.magknight.org/img/skunkcrafts_updater.zip).
+You'll need to place it in your aircraft's root directory.

 ## What does VATSIM mode do?
 VATSIM mode enables intergration with the [VATSIM network](https://vatsim.net).
 It enables SELCAL identification, radio uplink using contact-me messages, and some other uplink-related features. *VATSIM mode only works with X-Squawkbox; due to a lack of dataref availablilty, the Swift pilot client, and IVAO clients are not supported*